Your brand's success relies heavily on whether you have a successful (and proactive!) brand management strategy in place.

 Let's take a closer look at each of these brand strategy pillars.

 Brand Positioning & Value

-When your brand is out of alignment, it can make everything else harder and inconsistent, causing you to waste a lot of your marketing dollars on unclear offers and ultimately draining your brand's credibility – which is something you definitely do not want for 2021.
+When your brand is out of alignment, it can make everything else harder and inconsistent, causing you to waste a lot of your marketing dollars on unclear offers and ultimately draining your brand's credibility.

 This foundation supports your website and your targeted marketing campaigns.

 All of this supports your sales and business development team as well as your recruiting team.
 It's all a cohesive machine that's built with purpose and in perfect alignment.

 Hopefully, you already have this one in the bag.
 If you don't, you got some work to do!

 There are a bunch of different things that need to go into a well-positioned brand, including competitor research, audience research, and a hard, deep look at your own company and where you want to take it.

 Do you have company values defined?
 They're going to create a core part of your position.